-In the event that the employment contract is terminated, the employer may be obliged to pay a transitional allowance and/or severance pay to the employee.
-Click here for more information about the transitional allowance.
+In the event that the employment contract is terminated, the employer may be obliged to pay a transition payment and/or severance pay to the employee.
+Click here for more information about the transition payment.

 Click here for the introductory Blogarticle on termination of employment contracts.
 If you have any questions regarding this matter please don’t hesitate to contact us by using our contact form or telephone: +31 (0) 20 – 68 98 123 or e-mail: email@example.com.